 History of Black Tie Blue Jeans

-Rocky Mountain College is proud to celebrate the 25th anniversary of Black Tie Blue Jeans, not only one of Billings’ premier gala events, but one of the longest running scholarship benefits.
+Rocky Mountain College is proud to celebrate over 25 years of Black Tie Blue Jeans, not only one of Billings’ premier gala events, but one of the longest-running scholarship benefits.

 While the donated cattle fundraising idea was newsworthy – The New York Times covered it – it was also cumbersome.
 By 1990, the Western theme of Black Tie Blue Jeans was firmly adopted, but the branding and cattle roundup evolved into a silent and live auction of a variety of donated items.
 What Black Tie Blue Jeans-goers bid on was impressive every year.
 Nationally-known Kevin Red Star and Russell Chatham paintings and prints sat alongside cruises, moonlit dinners, resort get-aways, and Hummers.
-Rimrock Stages once donated a roundtrip bus ride from Billings to Red Lodge for 47 people.
 More recently, trips to Las Vegas, Hawaii, and the Caribbean have been auctioned off.
-A “Heads or Tails” event became a popular favorite, with a Montagues Jeweler's prize going to the winner.
+A “Heads or Tails” event became a popular favorite, with a Montague's Jeweler's prize going to the winner.